Widespread internet outages hit northeast U.S. - WTMJ

 “We didn’t see it as a major issue,” Gaspar said.
 “The only inconvenience was me not having my phone.”

-For the Fairfax County Public Schools in the Washington, D.C. suburbs, teachers and students found workarounds, such as switching to another instruction platform if one wasn’t working, said spokeswoman Lucy Caldwell.
+For the Fairfax County Public Schools in the Washington, D.C., suburbs, teachers and students found workarounds, such as switching to another instruction platform if one wasn’t working, said spokeswoman Lucy Caldwell.
+When her third-grade daughter’s teacher couldn’t log on to the education software they were using, a gym teacher came on to tell kids to do independent learning instead, said Fairfax parent Tracy Compton.

+“My daughter came to me and I had to stop working and I had to work with her to do the assignment,” Compton said, nothing that frustrating tech issues are not unusual with remote learning.

 At Galvin Middle School in Wakefield, Massachusetts, a suburb north of Boston, teachers sent students pen-and-paper assignments if there were internet problems, said Trish Dellanno, reached at the school by phone.
 “Teachers have been able to keep on moving.
 They’re going old school.”

-Note: This story has been revised to correct the spelling of the network monitoring company Kentik.
-It has also been updated to correct the name of the Verizon spokesman.
-It’s Rich Young, not Jim Greer.